pdemian/human2regex/API.md

 const lex_result = lexer.tokenize("<your text here>");
 ```

-This returns an TokenizeResult which is passed on to the parser.
+This returns a TokenizeResult which is passed on to the parser.

 ```typescript
 export declare class TokenizeResult {